dataiku/dkumonitor/README.md

 Dataiku monitor
 ------------------

+# :warning: Legacy software :warning:

+`dkumonitor` is considered legacy software and will not be maintained in its current state.
+Please contact your Dataiku representative should you need to deploy a monitoring stack for Dataiku products.

+# Summary

 This projects bundles all the needed software to deploy system monitoring onto a cluster of machines.
 It is specifically designed to be easy to use with *Dataiku Data Science Studio*, including the API deployer feature.

 # Architecture